List of cognitive biases. Top five regrets of the dying. There was no mention of more sex or bungee jumps.

 Macau sits on a horn of rocky coastline, where the Pearl River washes into the South China Sea.
-It’s about a third the size of Manhattan, covering a tropical peninsula and a pair of islands that look, on a map, like crumbs flaking off the mainland.
 90+ Incredibly Useful Windows 7 Apps & Tips.
 Everyone has scratched their brain after a fresh OS install, trying to remember all their favorite applications and where, exactly, to download them.

 You can use services like Ninite to some extent, but wouldn’t it be nice to have every awesome Windows app, new and old, in one spot?
 We’ve gathered the best applications for any occasion in one list.
 Bookmark old favourites, and discover new tools you didn’t know you couldn’t live without.
 If you use and love Windows, we guarantee you’ll find a huge selection of fantastic software in today’s roundup.
 We’ll also share a series of 15 Nifty Windows 7 Tips and Tricks that you may not have come across before… Read on to find out more!